vswanlund/vswanlund.github.io/tag-mobile-sdks/android/errors.md

 <br />

 **[PowaTagHttpException]({{site.baseurl}}/tag-mobile-sdks/0.9.6-javadoc/Android/classcom_1_1powatag_1_1android_1_1sdk_1_1_powa_tag_http_exception.html)**<br />
 Indicates an HTTP error response was received from the server.
-You can retrieve the response status code using <code.getStatus()</code>.
+You can retrieve the response status code using <code>getStatus</code>.

 <b>Parent: </b>PowaTagException<br />

-<b>Classes throwing this Exception: </b> None
+<b>Classes passing this exception to the callback:</b> None

 <br />